nirupamaK/app-deploy/README.md

 * To verify whole deployment, test stage, and teardown is configured via my-test-pipeline jenkins script.
 * The my-test-pipeline jenkins script runs wholw deployment on local VM only.
 * It is necessary to add jenkins user in sudoers file on jenkins server.
+* The file docker-compose.yml can be user deploy application.
+However as of now not user by jenkins pipeline.